lackofcolours/talk_kyudo-software-personal-dev/README.md

 # Shin, Zen, Bi

-A Kyudo approach to software and personal development
+Truth, Zen, and Beauty.
+A Kyudo approach to software and personal development.

 As a Japanese archery practitioner and Front End Developer, I find a lot of shared core principles between the two.